CHADDESLEY CORBETT ENDOWED PRIMARY SCHOOL

 The ARC has a family centred approach and provides a welcoming and nurturing environment where children and their families are always welcome.

 The winding, sensory pathway, leads up to the main entrance of the ARC passing our ‘Sensory Sanctuary’ willow sculpture.
 The building consists of a purpose built, Autism friendly classroom with a curved wall, identified Autism friendly colours and neutral furniture to support individual children with their learning styles and aid self-regulation.
-A family room is available within the main building in addition to a multi-purpose meeting room, spacious corridor, two bathrooms and kitchen-all of which continue with the philosophy underpinning the research around colour and space.
-The ongoing development of our Sensory Studio has been informed by specialist advisors to promote co-creation, co-construction and co-production, whilst modelling and developing independence to self-regulate and respond to sensory processing difficulties.
-The ARC offers a responsive learning environment, and ongoing developments will be led by an embedded process of Inquiry
+A spacious corridor links the classrooms, the two bathrooms and kitchen-all of which continue the philosophy underpinning the research around colour and space.
+The development of our Sensory Studio has been informed by specialist advisors to promote co-creation, co-construction and co-production, whilst modelling and developing independence to self-regulate and respond to sensory processing difficulties.
+The ARC offers a responsive learning environment, and any new developments will be led by an embedded process of Inquiry

 ARC Approach

 The ARC offers a Total Communication Environment at all times.
 The classroom environment is resourced with a range of communication approaches; we accept that all behaviour is communication.
 Staff are tuned into individual child responses including facial expression, body language, sound and movement, and are always working as a communication partner with the child to ensure that the intention of any communicative act is not missed.
-All of this is set within a structured, child focused, play-based environment.
+All of this is set within a structured and child focused environment.

 The approaches and strategies employed within our Total Communication Environment are;